You Are About to Disappear

 “It turns out that the known and accepted laws of physics show no [temporal] asymmetry […]: each direction in time, forward and backward, is treated by the laws without distinction.
 And that’s the origin of a huge puzzle.
 Nothing in the equations of fundamental physics shows any sign of treating one direction in time differently from the other, and that is totally at odds with everything we experience.” (p.
 13, emphasis in the original.)

 What bothers physicists like Greene is this: they feel that if we, human beings, have some way of distinguishing between past and future, then there should be something in the laws of physics that shows that this is possible.
 But there isn’t!(3) For the typical physicist, the human brain is a physical mechanism, a device, a contraption abiding by the laws of physics, and this contraption apparently has some way of distinguishing between “before now” and “after now”.
 But why haven’t we discovered some physical law that also distinguishes between “before now” and “after now”, so that we can say, “Aha!
-Perhaps the human (or animal) brain uses this law, and that’s how it makes the distinction!”
+Perhaps the human (or animal) brain uses this law, and that’s how it distinguishes between past and future!”
+Which physical law does the brain (the physical organ, the “contraption”!) use that we have not discovered yet?
 Isn’t this a puzzle?

 Perhaps the reader might wonder what exactly is meant by the phrase “the laws of physics are time-symmetric”.
 Here is an explanation: Suppose you observe an object moving from point A to point B, at speed v = 1 m/sec.
 The object reaches B after 1 sec.
 Therefore, the distance between A and B is 1 m.
 The formula that relates space s, time t, and speed (or velocity) v, is known since Galileo’s time and we learn it in high school: s = v·t (substitute v = 1 m/sec and t = 1 sec to find s = 1 m).
 Now, what would happen if this event was run “backwards”?
 That is, what if time was running in the reverse direction, like an old-fashioned movie in which the direction of the film has been reversed, showing people walking backwards?
 Nothing essential would change in the physics event.
 We would see the object going from B to A, instead of from A to B. To describe this we would use the same formula s = v·t, and we would have the option of putting t = -1 sec, and v = -1 m/sec, (since v comes with an arbitrarily set positive direction, which in this example we took it to be from A to B), yielding again s = 1 m.
 No essential change was made.
 To put it otherwise: if we see a movie showing an object going from A to B, and another one showing the object going from B to A, we have no way of knowing which of the two movies was shot in time running forward, and which in time running backward.